rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 Let us rejoice and exult and give him the glory, for the marriage of the Lamb has come, and his Bride has made herself ready; ^1907

-it was granted her to clothe herself with fine linen, bright and pure — for the fine linen is the righteous deeds of the saints. ^1908
+it was granted her to clothe herself with fine linen, bright and pure--for the fine linen is the righteous deeds of the saints. ^1908

 And the angel said to me, Write this: Blessed are those who are invited to the marriage supper of the Lamb.
 And he said to me, These are the true words of God. ^1909